 Editorials for each of the problems have been uploaded to the respective problem pages.

-We hope you enjoyed the contest, and see you next month!
+We hope you enjoyed the contest, and see you next year!